Our Offer for Children with Special Educational Needs and Disability

 Oldham Local Offer

-For more information on the Oldham Local Offer, please click here: Oldham Local Offer or on the banner below.
+For more information on the Oldham Local Offer, including support for SEND and also for Emotional Health and Mental Wellbeing, please click here: Oldham Local Offer or on the banner below.

 Oldham’s SEND Written Statement of Action